Molloy University logo

 1982

-Became fully coeducational, accepting men into all programs after initially opening the nursing program to men in 1972.
+Became fully coeducational, having accepted men into the nursing program since 1972.

 2011

-Opened Fitzgerald Hall (its first student residence hall), the Public Square, and the Madison Theatre.
+Opened Fitzgerald Hall, the first student residence, along with the Public Square and Madison Theatre.

 2013